esa/torchquad/docs/source/tutorial.rst

             Rel.
 Error: 1.54192661e-04

-Alright, quite close already as 1-D integrals are comparatively easy.
+This is quite close already, as 1-D integrals are comparatively easy.
 Let’s see what type of value we get for different integrators.

 .. code:: ipython3